GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 <details>
 <summary>Code</summary>
-In C#, this can be achieved simply by.
+In C#, the rotation defining the local frame can be computed as a Quaternion.
 {% highlight cs %}
 Vector3 tangent = QuadraticBezier.GetDerivative(P1, P2, P3, t);
 Quaternion rotation = Quaternion.FromToRotation(Vector3.up, tangent);
 {% endhighlight %}

 In our shader, we'll use a slightly different approach to achieve the same effect.
 </details>